 This is the most commonly used floor surface for dancesport training.
-In most studios, there is a rubber floor installed underneath the hardwood floor to further protect your knees, ankles, and feet.
-In your homes, you most likely do not have this same added protection to create better compression support for your physical training, therefore dancers need to compensate for this factor.
-It is important to wear shoes with a suede sole to avoid slipping.
-You may also want to try a shoe with different heel height or a more supportive practice shoe to provide your body with enhanced comfort and protection.
+In most studios, there is a rubber floor installed underneath the hardwood floor to further cushion dancers' joints.
+In your home, you most likely do not have this added protection, so you will need to compensate through your shoe (and it's cheaper than redoing your floors, although I did think about it...).
+As is the case with hardwood floors, it is important to wear shoes with a suede sole to avoid slipping.
+You may also want to try a shoe with a lower heel height, or a more supportive practice shoe, to provide your body with enhanced comfort and protection.

 Dancers training on concrete floors (outdoor surfaces)

-We are here to support you during this self-isolation period for all of your needs as a dancer and an instructor.
+We are here to support you during these crazy times.
 We promise to take care of your feet so you can safely continue to train while remaining healthy and happy at home.